zeebeeCoder/slack-tool/docs/llm-processing.md

 - Topic clustering
 - Trend analysis

-## Prompt Template
+## Prompt Templates

-The default prompt asks the LLM to analyze messages and provide:
+The tool uses context-aware prompts that adapt to the type of view being processed:

+### Single Channel Prompt

+Used when processing a single channel with `--channel`.
+Focuses on:

 1. Key topics and discussions
 2. Important decisions made